'Wonder Woman 1984': Steve Trevor's Resurrection Is Super Problematic

 I’m assuming, then, that at some point there was a version of this film where Wonder Woman does ponder the ethical ramifications of Steve possessing this random dude.
 It may be that this complicating factor in Steve’s resurrection was intended to be the result of the Dreamstone’s perversion of wishes.
 Like a “you can have him back, but in a way that will be ethically untenable for a true superhero” kind of thing.

+That, to me, is much more interesting than “you can have Steve back but you’ll lose your powers.”
+This would have been an actual ethical dilemma, without any global stakes.
+Diana giving up Steve to save the world is boring.
+Diana giving up Steve to save one person is a much more compelling point of discussion.

-Instead, the final cut of “Wonder Woman 1984” simply is not concerned about this issue at all.
-That’s a shame, and honestly a pretty strange lapse for the character.
+Instead, the version of “Wonder Woman 1984” that we ended up with simply is not concerned about this issue at all.
+That’s a shame, and honestly a pretty strange moral lapse for the character.